35 Facts About Love That Will Make Your Heart Smile

 Even the most pessimistic people can change for the better with a little bit of love in their life, at least according to the findings of one study published in the Journal of Personality.
 After following 245 young couples for nine months, the scientists behind the study found that being in a relationship indirectly made neurotic partners more optimistic and self-confident, presumably thanks to all the positive emotions and experiences associated with the relationship.

 When it comes to love and relationships, honesty really is the best policy.
 One study published in the journal Personal Relationships found that the more honest couples are with one another about how their relationship is going, the more likely they are to last long-term.

 Loving from a long distance actually strengthens a relationship.

-People might try to tell you that long distance relationships can’t and won’t work, but the research out there says otherwise.
-In fact, according to one study published in the Journal of Communication, not only are long distance relationships just as successful as regular ones, but they are also more effective in building trust and satisfaction between partners.
-And if the love of your life is across the country or even the globe, then check out these 30 Ways to Have a Happy Long-Distance Relationship.
+People might try to tell you that long-distance relationships can't and won't work, but the research out there says otherwise.
+In fact, according to one study published in the Journal of Communication, not only are long-distance relationships just as successful as regular ones, but they are also more effective in building trust and satisfaction between partners.

 Love and laughter go hand in hand.